 The Fringe Sport MilSpec Bumper Plates are a good option for most home gym owners thanks to their durability and low bounce.

-At first glance, the Fringe Sport MilSpec Bumper Plates don’t actually retail cheaper than other plates on this list.
-However, read the fine print: Fringe Sport offers free shipping.
+First, Fringe Sport offers free shipping, which is an immediate win in our book.
 Other manufacturers will charge you a pretty penny to ship weights, and the more you buy, the more expensive that shipping cost is.
+Free shipping can save you quite a bit of money when ordering your bumper plates.

-Therefore, Fringe Sport gets our vote for the best budget bumper plates, because they will ultimately be cheaper than other plates from leading brands.
-Beyond that, these are quality plates at a very affordable price, so they get a 5 out of 5 when it comes to value.
+Price aside, these are quality plates at a very affordable price, so they get a 5 out of 5 when it comes to value.
+They’re affordable, but that does not mean they’re cheap or flimsy.

 Man using Fringe Sport MilSpec Bumpers